-This update comes just after I completed phase three of my summer volleyball adventure.
+This update is from after phase three of my summer volleyball adventure.
 It featured two days worth of observing Long Beach State going through the last of their 2-a-days for the 2013 season.
 Coach Gimmillaro (now retired) is well known as a very technical coach.
 He spent many years producing coaching videos and doing clinics all over.
 His training sessions those two days were no exception.

 In particular, ball control technique was a major focus of his in the gym.
 It all starts with the unique warm-up Long Beach used – both in training and pre-match.
 Here’s a sample of it: